aliammari1/Awesome-Ai-Tools/README.md

 ### Generative Models

 - [StyleGAN](https://github.com/NVlabs/stylegan) - StyleGAN is an AI-powered generative model that can create high-quality images of faces, animals, and other objects.
 It is known for its ability to create realistic and diverse images.
+- [Generative Pre-trained Transformer 3 (GPT-3)](https://openai.com/blog/openai-api/) - GPT-3 is an AI-powered language model developed by OpenAI.
+It can generate human-like text, answer questions, and even write code.